annitya/eZ-completion/readme.md

 --------------
 * Execute SearchService-query:
     - Add support for services.
-    - Ask for controller parameter-values if needed.
+    - Ask for unresolved criteria-values.
     - Modify method to return eval'd data.
     - Present the results in an easily browsible manner.
 * Bundle: